jekyll/minima/_posts/2021-11-21-joining-chartmogul.md

 - **Healthy work environment** — I highly value high integrity & transparency within a working environment.
 In addition, work becomes more fun when you have a good manager and colleagues to work with.
 - **Growing firm** — A growing firm provides a lot of opportunities.
 Growth is also the answer to a lot of problems.

-For me, ChartMogul ticked those priorities.
-Content is a role that intellectually stimulates, people I interacted with were transparent and super nice, and the business is growing fast.
+For me, ChartMogul ticked all those priorities.
+The role is intellectually stimulating, people I interacted with were transparent and super nice, and the business is growing fast.
 To add to it, customers love ChartMogul.
 It felt like the perfect opportunity.

 #### **Making the final decision**